gambol99/config-fs/README.md

 #### **Configuration Root**

 By default the configuration directory is build from root "/", the -root=KEY can override this though.
-A use case for this would be hide expose only a subsection of the k/v store.
+A use case for this would be expose only a subsection of the k/v store.
 For example, we can expose /prod/app/config directory to /config while hiding everything underneath; note: ALL dynamic configs take keys from root "/", so in our case we expose the config files, which placing the credentials, values, config etc which the dynamic config reference hidden beneath.

 #### **Docker Usage**